Rihanna Registered A New Song & Fans Are Freaking Out Over It

 🚨 A new song called "Private Loving" has been registered on BMI.
 The song is written by Rihanna and Demarco (Jamaican dancehall/reggae artist) #R9 pic.twitter.com/b9rr6bndc5— Rihanna News (@Rihanna2) August 17, 2019

-The rumors were further fueled when British singer Monique Lawz and Jamaican dancehall producer Demarco, both credited as co-writers, seemingly confirmed the news.
+The rumours were further fueled when British singer Monique Lawz and Jamaican dancehall producer Demarco, both credited as co-writers, seemingly confirmed the news.

 Songwriters @Moniquelawz and @DemarcoDaDon both confirmed the track "Private Loving"!
 Let's hope it'll make the final cut #R9 pic.twitter.com/Q4GMhVoQKi— Rihanna News (@Rihanna2) August 17, 2019